nishaaannnt/nishaaannnt/README.md

 <h2 >👋 Hello, I'm Nishant Dixit</h2>

 ## 💫 About Me:
 A third-year B.Tech computer science student who's passionate about programming and tech.
 I love working on projects using the MERN stack and contributing to open source.
-Explore my repositories and let's create something amazing together!
-Happy coding! ✨🚀
+Explore my repositories and let's create something amazing together! ✨🚀

 ## 🌐 Socials: